 WE DAY KENTUCKY FAQ'S

-Questions about WE Day Kentucky?
+Questions about We Day Kentucky?
 We have answers!
-See below for a answers to general questions about the event and ways to get involved.
+See below for answers to general questions about the event and ways to get involved.

 We Day KY is a day of celebration and inspiration.
 You can’t buy a ticket to WE Day, you earn it through service.
 The day brings together world-class speakers, musicians and students who are leaders in service in their communities.

 To earn a ticket to WE Day Kentucky, students and student groups must register at www.we.org.
 Using the free WE Schools resources kit they will receive after registering, students will plan and execute one local and one global service project during the year, focusing on any issues about which they are passionate!
 By completing these projects and reporting their results, they earn a ticket to attend WE Day Kentucky.

 We Day Kentucky will take place at the Kentucky Center for the Performing Arts on April 16, 2019.
 The space will be filled with fun, compassion and service.